 - Air-filled insulation liners: More cost affordable because air is used as insulation.

-How to Properly Pack Perishables with Ice
+How to Properly Pack Perishable Food with Ice

 Companies that are shipping only refrigerated items should usually choose ice packs.
 Companies that are shipping frozen items should choose dry ice.
 Ice packs come in many forms, but one-time-use packs are usually best.

 Dry ice is a bit more finicky to work with because it is technically a hazardous material.
-First of all, packages that contain dry ice need to be labeled as such on the outside of the boxes.
+First of all, packages that contain dry ice need to be labelled as such on the outside of the boxes.

 Furthermore, if you end up needing a large amount of dry ice in order to keep your products frozen during the duration of their shipment, you may run into extra fees and charges (when air shipping).

+Ensuring safe shipping of perishable food is very important to your food business.
 Sending perishable items by mail can be risky.
 There are serious health hazards associated with consuming food products that have not been adequately chilled or frozen.
 Especially when it comes to items like meats and cheeses, retailers need to be especially careful.

 For this reason, it is recommended that shippers use a temperature indicator in each of their boxes.
 These are basically small, one-time-use thermometers that make excellent tools for ensuring the safe shipping of perishables.
 Before shipping, simply attach one of the indicators to the inside of your box.